-ART 3090 - Printmaking II a
+ART 3090 - Printmaking 2 Intermediate Printmaking

 Continued investigation of print media.
 Students are expected to initiate individual direction for their work with particular emphasis on serially developing their ideas.
 Students are encouraged to utilize mixed print media as well as other media - experimentation is stressed.
 Studio, hands-on course.
 Prerequisite: ART 2080 Studio, Hands-On Courses(3)